 Your doctor at New England Eye Center will likely tell you if you are not qualified for LASIK, and will suggest alternatives for vision correction, like PRK.
 For those that are looking for permanent vision correction and aren’t good candidates for LASIK, PRK is an effective procedure to consider!

 Want to learn more about PRK and other LASIK alternatives?
-Contact New England Eye Center today to schedule an appointment at one of our locations in Boston or Wellesley!
+Contact New England Eye Center today to schedule an appointment at one of our locations in Boston!